peterjiz/gocic/README.md

-# Citizenship & Immigration Canada (CIC) Automation
+# GoCIC - a Citizenship & Immigration Canada (CIC) Automation Tool
 Automatically retrieves your Citizenship &amp; Immigration Canada (CIC)'s Citizenship File, checks for update, and sends you an email if there was any change noticed.

 Mail Server & CIC Requests (multiple) can be configured in mailserver.json and cicapplications.json.